mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 Clazz[] array = new SubClazz[10];
 ~~~

 This is dangerous.
-You may think that you have a `Clazz[]` but you really still have a `SubClazz[]`.
-The following code compiles fine but throws a `java.lang.ArrayStoreException` at runtime:
+Although the type of the `array` variable is `Clazz[]`, the actual array object on the heap is a `SubClazz[]`.
+For that reason, the following code compiles fine but throws a `java.lang.ArrayStoreException` at runtime:

 ~~~ java
 Clazz[] array = new SubClazz[10];